 - *Out-of-State Applicants

-1½ Mile Run - Applicants must run six laps around a ¼ mile track in 14 minutes or less.
+1½ Mile Run - Applicants must run 1½ miles in 14 minutes or less.
 Walking is not permitted and those who walk fail this portion of the test.
 Applicants may carry water or listen to music during the run.

-Pushups - Applicants must complete at least 21 pushups; there is no time limit.
-If an applicant rests, they may do so in the front leaning rest (up) position.
-If an applicant stops with any part of the torso touching the measuring block or ground or is unable to complete 21 pushups, s/he fails this portion of the test.
-Modified pushups are not permitted.
+Pushups - Applicants must complete 21 or more pushups; there is no time limit.
+An applicant may rest in the up position.
+Those who stop with any part of their torso touching the measuring block or ground or are unable to complete 21 pushups fail this portion of the test.

 Click here to view a video demonstration of appropriate pushups and sit-ups.

-Sit-ups - Applicants must complete at least 29 sit-ups in one minute.
-If an applicant rests, they may do so but only in the up position.
-If an applicant stops with any part of his or her back touching the ground or is unable to complete 29 sit-ups in one minute, s/he fails this portion of the test.
+Sit-ups - Applicants must complete 29 or more sit-ups in one minute.
+An applicant may rest in the up position.
+Those who stop with any part of their back touching the ground or are unable to complete 29 sit-ups fail this portion of the test.
 Back to Top

-Written Examination: The written exam evaluates memory, analytical and logical thinking, reading comprehension, written communication, problem solving and other tasks of a police officer.
-The exam will take approximately two hours to complete.
-Exams are scored upon completion and applicants are notified if they passed or failed.
-The written exam will be conducted immediately after the physical agility test.
-Only applicants who pass will move onto the panel interview.
+Written Examination: The written exam evaluates memory, analytical and logical thinking, reading comprehension, written communication, problem solving and other tasks.
+The exam will take two to three hours to complete.
+Exams are scored upon completion and applicants are notified if they passed.
+Only applicants who pass will move on in the process.
 Back to Top

-Panel Interview: Upon successful completion the written exam, applicants will immediately be scheduled to participate in a panel interview.
-Applicants should expect to attend a panel interview the week following the written exam and physical agility test.
-The panel interview lasts approximately 30 minutes once the process begins but applicants should plan to set aside up to two hours of their time.
+Panel Interview: Upon successful completion the written exam, applicants will schedule a panel interview.
+Applicants should expect to attend a panel interview the week following the written exam.
+The interview lasts approximately 30 minutes once begun.

-Polygraph Examination: Upon completion of the background interview, applicants may be scheduled for a polygraph examination.
+Polygraph Examination: Applicants may be scheduled for a polygraph examination after the background interview.
 Only the most qualified candidates will be invited to a polygraph examination.
 Back to Top

-Psychological Evaluation: Upon completion of the previous phases, applicants are evaluated and the best are selected to move forward.
-Should an applicant move forward, s/he will be scheduled for a psychological evaluation.
-The purpose of this phase is to ensure there are no psychological issues that would prevent an applicant from having a successful career as a police officer.
-Prior to the psychological evaluation, an applicant will be given a conditional offer of employment.
+Psychological Evaluation: Upon completion of previous phases, applicants are evaluated and the best are selected to move forward.
+Should an applicant move forward, he or she will be scheduled for a psychological evaluation.
+The purpose of this is to ensure there are no psychological issues that would prevent an applicant from having a successful career as a police officer.
 Back to Top

 Medical Examination: Applicants who successfully complete the psychological evaluation will be scheduled for a medical examination.
-Once an applicant has successfully completed the medical examination, s/he may be scheduled to attend the police academy.
+Once an applicant has successfully completed the medical examination, he or she may be scheduled to attend the police academy.
 Back to Top

 *Out-of-State Applicants: Out-of-state applicants need to be in Tempe on the scheduled dates for the physical agility test, written exam and panel interview.
 The department will attempt to accommodate out-of-state applicants by minimizing travel during later phases.
 Back to Top